 • You can boil your shrimp with or without the shells.
 I typically remove the shells and just leave the tails on as it’s easier to eat this way.

-• Fresh corn on the cob tastes best in this recipe – you can use white, yellow or bi-color corn.
+• Fresh corn on the cob has the most flavor – you can use white, yellow or bi-color corn.

 • I use small red potatoes, but Yukon gold potatoes are also a great choice.